-These drugs increase your metabolism and also your heart rate, which can cause nervousness, shakiness, and anxiety.
+These drugs increase your metabolism and also your heart rate, which can cause nervousness, shakiness, and anxious feelings.

-You don’t want to stop taking thyroid medication, but if you are feeling anxiety, you should have a talk with your doctor about adjusting the dosage.
+You don’t want to stop taking thyroid medication, but if you are feeling anxious feelings, you should have a talk with your doctor about adjusting the dosage.
 But do so very slowly.

-So there you have it, 5 of the most popular drugs which can cause or increase anxiety, panic attacks, nervousness, and worry.
+So there you have it, 5 of the most popular drugs which can cause or increase anxious feelings, panic attacks, nervousness, and worry.

 You may want to read this article again if you take any of these drugs since I did list a bunch of names.

 Please also share this article with anyone you know, who takes any of these drugs.
-As I said, most people aren’t aware that these common and popular drugs, can actually be the cause of their anxiety… or at least, making things much worse.
+As I said, most people aren’t aware that these common and popular drugs, can actually be the cause of their anxious feelings… or at least, make things much worse.

 Unfortunately, you can’t just get off of these drugs.
 There aren’t natural alternatives that work as well, especially during times of emergencies — such as asthma medications or Corticosteroids.

-If you’re taking these or similar drugs and are having anxiety or similar feelings, speak to your doctor about changing medications or adjusting the dosage.
+If you’re taking these or similar drugs and are having anxious or similar feelings, speak to your doctor about changing medications or adjusting the dosage.

 And remember, these drugs have lingering effects.
 Just because you haven’t taken them for a few weeks, doesn’t mean that it’s still not in your system.
 Your body just needs more time to adjust.